 - Real estate is always appreciating in value.

-- No matter what happens to your property or your neighborhood, your home and land will always be worth
+- No matter what happens to your property or your neighborhood, your home and land will always be worth something.

 The guaranteed value of real estate stabilizes the market more than, say, the stock market.
 The low risk may reduce your potential for high returns but provides reassurance that you will see some type of return if you put money into your investment over the next five or ten years.